 Make sure to eat plain, organic cashews:

 Salted or spiced cashews can be tremendously high in sodium, which is something you don’t want too much of during pregnancy.
+Don’t eat salted or spiced in excessive amounts.

 That being said, a roasted and lightly salted option is completely fine.
 Be sure to also look out for oils listed in the ingredients.
 If possible, choose an organic option.